danjmercurio/memcheck/README.md

 [![N|Solid](https://github.com/odb/official-bash-logo/raw/master/assets/Logos/Identity/PNG/BASH_logo-transparent-bg-color.png)](https://github.com/odb/official-bash-logo/raw/master/assets/Logos/Identity/PNG/BASH_logo-transparent-bg-color.png)

 ### What's this for?
 Memcheck.sh is a bash utility that warns when memory is getting low.
 For my current dev machine, a repurposed thin client with 4GB RAM running MX Linux live from a USB stick, this is really important because on each boot the system loads the root *"persistence file"* into ram, eating up 2GB+ before my desktop, wm, and browser are even launched.
-When new software is installed or files saved to /home, it uses rsync to overwrite the file, leading to slow but steady bloat and loss of userspace RAM.
+When new software is installed or files saved to /home, it uses rsync to overwrite the file before shutting down, \
+ leading to slow but steady bloat and loss of userspace RAM.

 Yeah, I need to buy a new laptop.
 But in the meantime, maybe others will find this useful too.